- Home

 Q. What is your practice like?

-Another area of work is helping new employees integrate into the organization.
-This goes beyond simple orientation or “on-boarding” but involves working with the individual, his/her team and manager to accelerate credibility and performance.
-I also get involved in working with teams that are in conflict or that just want to work together more effectively.
-A growing part of our firm’s business is working with organizational systems, for example, helping organizations lead change, implement a successful merger with another company, or institute a succession planning program.
-Much of the satisfaction of my practice involves working with smart, high performing executives.
-They are stimulating and often challenging and I learn a lot from them.
+Another major area of my work is helping new employees integrate into organizations.
+This extends beyond simple orientation or onboarding and involves working with the individual, their team, and their manager to accelerate credibility and performance.
+I also work with teams experiencing conflict or seeking to improve effectiveness.
+A growing part of our firm’s business involves organizational systems—for example, helping organizations lead change, implement mergers successfully, or establish succession planning programs.
+Much of the satisfaction in my practice comes from working with highly capable executives, who are stimulating, challenging, and continually broaden my own learning.

-Work in the business consulting area also involves a high level of collaboration with colleagues who may work in other parts of the organization and with other professionals inside the organization such as Human Resource managers.
-I am often asked what a typical day is like and I answer that one of the things I like is that there is not a “typical day”.
-The work addresses a wide variety of issues, in different industries, using varied methods in many parts of the country (and even the globe).
+Work in business consulting also involves a high degree of collaboration with colleagues across the organization and with other professionals, such as human resource managers.
+I am often asked what a typical day is like, and one of the things I value most is that there is no “typical day.”
+The work spans a wide range of issues, industries, methods, and geographic locations, including international settings.

 Q. What was the most challenging/interesting/surprising aspect of the board certification process?

-A. I had been told that, although it was an evaluative process, the tone was highly “collaborative”.
-Despite this description, I was a bit surprised to learn that this was, indeed, true.
-I was certainly challenged to clarify and justify certain aspects of my practice sample, but it was done in a way that stimulated rather than intimidated.
+A. I had been told that, although it was an evaluative process, the tone would be highly collaborative.
+Despite that description, I was still somewhat surprised to find that this was indeed true.
+I was certainly challenged to clarify and justify aspects of my practice sample, but it was done in a way that felt stimulating rather than intimidating.

-I was further surprised that the session became an opportunity to re-examine my work with knowledgeably colleagues in a thoughtful, constructive manner.
-The development of my work sample and the discussion with the examiners provoked me to consider new ways of approaching certain areas and to consider options to my approach.
-It was not a time to merely present what I did and what I know, but it became a time to consider the implications of my approach and explore alternatives.
-Rather than merely a time to present my ideas, I came away with some new ideas.
+I was also surprised that the session became an opportunity to re-examine my work with knowledgeable colleagues in a thoughtful and constructive manner.
+Developing my work sample and discussing it with the examiners prompted me to consider new approaches and alternative perspectives in areas of my practice.
+Rather than simply presenting what I had done and what I knew, the process became an opportunity to reflect on the implications of my approach and explore alternatives.
+I came away not only having presented my ideas, but also having gained new ones.

-I felt that the process affirmed my sense of competence in my chosen field.
-Although most business people are unaware of what board certification in psychology is, it has led to conversations about the ABPP initials following my name that have solidified my credibility as a consultant.
-In an increasingly competitive field, this recognition by my peers documents the recognition by my profession of my competence.
+The process affirmed my sense of competence in my chosen field.
+Although most business professionals are unfamiliar with board certification in psychology, the ABPP designation after my name has often prompted conversations that reinforce my credibility as a consultant.
+In an increasingly competitive field, this recognition by my peers serves as meaningful validation of my professional competence.

 Q. What advice would you give to a candidate for board certification in Organizational and Business Consulting Psychology?

-Consider the exam as a time to reflect on how you came to your current ideas and approach, the people, the research and the experiences that have shaped your practice.
-One section of the exam deals with ethics.
-It is certainly good to review the ethical code but the exam is not a test of you ability to memorize specific points in the code but to get a sense of how you approach the complex and often ambiguous issues that confront psychologists who work in business and organizational setting.
+Consider the examination an opportunity to reflect on how your current ideas and methods developed, including the people, research, and experiences that shaped your practice.
+One section of the exam addresses ethics.
+While reviewing the ethical code is helpful, the purpose is not to test memorization, but rather to understand how you approach the complex and often ambiguous ethical issues faced by psychologists working in business and organizational settings.

 Q. What have you found most valuable or rewarding about board certification?

-A. The most rewarding part of board certification has been the chance to meet and interact with fellow specialists.
-I have gotten to know a number of individuals who share my general field but work in a wide variety of settings.
-It has been enjoyable and stimulating to learn about their work and to share mine in both professional and social settings.
-These colleagues have been resources for me when I had questions about practice or research issues.
-I would urge specialists to get involved with the ABOBCP board and also participate as examiners.
-These are excellent ways to expand your network of colleagues and to continue to grow as an organizational and business consulting psychologist.
+A. The most rewarding aspect of board certification has been the opportunity to meet and interact with fellow specialists.
+I have come to know a number of individuals who share my general field but work in a wide variety of settings.
+It has been both enjoyable and intellectually stimulating to learn about their work and share my own in professional and social contexts.